You may start looking at the Google Earth 3D tour (by Graziano Di Crescenzo), the location of the school is overflown at minute 0:55:

 Santa Maria di Collemaggio is the most beautiful basilica (now Cathedral) in Abruzzo.
 This magnificent jewel can’t be described without referring to the life of Pope Celestine V. Pietro da Morrone was an old hermit, when, pinched for fasting and dressed of shag, became Pope.
 The papal throne had been vacant for 27 months, before his nomination.
 There are so many theories about his peculiar royalty, one of all, his business with Templars.
 He ordered the building of the Collemaggio Basilica before becoming Pope, when he was a poor hermit, in 1274 and when, according to the legend, he dreamt the Virgin Mary telling him to build a church in her honor in that beautiful place.
 On the 28th August 1294 Pietro da Morrone was crowned in that same church, in L’Aquila, in front of two thousand of pilgrims, officials, aristocrats, and a young man, named Dante Alighieri.
 He announced the first Jubilee and the first Holy Door, built at the right side of the Basilica.
 The romanic-gothic façade was terminated in the 16th century.
 It has a cross brocade in two colours, white and pink, and a central rosewindow (actually a double rosewindow) which is 5 meters of diameter.
 The main door, clearly gothic, has two similar anta elements, in which tabernacles with statues (now lost) are inserted.
 The sturdy tower-pulpit on the left side was originally meant to be a bell-tower.
 The plant of the church is a Latin cross, divided into three large naves.
 The paving, similar to the façade’s appearing, is the original one of the 14th century.
 At the bottom of the left nave is Celestine V’s mausoleum, realized by Girolamo da Vicenza in 1517.

 The Basilica collapsed from the transept to the back of the church.
-The wooden roof of the central span is now replaced by a temporary transparent cover, giving to the inside of the church an unusual brightness, not agree with the typical dark gothic environments.
-The first part of the partition wall between the nave and the aisle is collapsed too and the basements of the two giant centerpieces is what remaining now.
+The first part of the partition wall between the nave and the aisle is collapsed too.
 The mausoleum of Celestine the V was not damaged.
 The corpse of Celestine V is now positioned on the first column order basement at the beginning of the right nave.
 In 2017 the restoration of the church was completed and it is now visitable.

 THE DUOMO SQUARE